Shelka4444/MechaCar_Statistical_Analysis/README.md

   <img src="https://github.com/Shelka4444/MechaCar_Statistical_Analysis/blob/main/Images/Ttest_Lot3_D3.png" alt="Ttest Lot 3 Summary" width=650>
   </p>
 A one sample t-test is performed on the Lot 3 manufacturing dataset.
 The resulting p-value is 0.04.
 Since 0.04 is less than the common 0.05 significance value, we reject the null hypothesis and state that there is a statistically significant difference between Lot 3 and the population.
 Lot 3 requires further evaluation.

+## Study Design: MechaCar vs Competition
+Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
+In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.

+In your description, address the following questions:
+What metric or metrics are you going to test?
+What is the null hypothesis or alternative hypothesis?
+What statistical test would you use to test the hypothesis?
+And why?
+What data is needed to run the statistical test?